hafuta/to-time/README.md

 toTime('1y 365d 4h').hours(); //17524
 ```

-Useful for usage in methods such as setInterval and setTimeout which consume the intervals in milliseconds
+Useful for usage in methods such as setInterval and setTimeout which consume the second argument in milliseconds, it is much clearer for someone who will read the code.
 ```javascript
 //Instead of using 43200000 milliseconds (equivalent to 12 hours) we can do the following setInterval(() => {